kyma-project/telemetry-manager/docs/contributor/arch/004-consolidate-pipeline-statuses.md

 ## Decision

 Roll out the change for `LogPipeline` and `TracePipeline` in multiple phases:
-1. Augment the existing custom condition structures with missing required fields from `metav1.Condition`, like `Status` and `Message`.
+1. Augment the existing custom condition structures with the missing required fields from `metav1.Condition`, like `Status` and `Message`.
 Make them optional.
 Extend the controllers' logic to populate them with reasonable values.
-Such a rollout can be done without bumping `v1alpha1` API group since we will only add optional fields.
+We can roll that out without bumping the `v1alpha1` API group, because we will only add optional fields.
 2. Replace custom condition structures with `metav1.Condition`.
 Technically, it's a breaking change as some optional fields become required.
 However, we can maintain the API version because the status is automatically reconciled and should never be directly set by a user.
 3. Set new conditions in the status (`GatewayHealthy`/`AgentHealthy`, `ConfigurationGenerated`) and append old conditions to the list (`Pending`, `Running`).
 This way, we preserve the semantic, because the user would still infer a pipeline healthiness from the last condition in the list.
 Migrate to new conditions in E2E tests and `Telemetry` state propagation.
 Deprecate the old conditions and announce it in the Release Notes.
   ```yaml